microfocus-idol/idol-rich-media-tutorials/tutorials/setup/SETUP.md

 ![github-download](./figs/github-download.png)

-We will now run a script to move some of these materials into convenient locations for running the excersises later on.
+We will now run a script to move some of these materials into convenient locations for running the exercises later on.

 #### Following this guide offline